HNAG$^{++}$: An Accelerated Gradient Method with a Refined Asymptotic Rate for Strongly Convex Optimization: Introduction

-where the objective function $f$ is continuously differentiable, $\mu$-strongly convex, and $\nabla f$ is $L$-Lipschitz continuous.
-Since $f$ is strongly convex, it has a unique global minimizer $x^{\star}$.
-We study first-order methods, which rely solely on gradient information, for solving (\ref{eq:theproblem}) with iterates $\{x_k\}$ converging to $x^{\star}$.
+where $f$ belongs to the class $\mathcal S_{\mu,L}$ of continuously differentiable, $\mu$-strongly convex functions with $L$-Lipschitz continuous gradients.
+Strong convexity guarantees the existence of a unique global minimizer $x^{\star}$.
+We study first-order methods, which rely solely on gradient information, and generate iterates $\{x_k\}$ converging to $x^{\star}$.